THE TRUE EVIDENCE

 26: And they gave forth their lots; and the lot fell upon Matthias; and he was numbered with the eleven Apostles.

-As the assembly of disciples (and women and children) gathered Peter stood up "in the midst of the disciples" and addressed particularly to the men − "men and brethren".
+As the assembly of disciples (and women and children) gathered, Peter stood up “in the midst of the disciples” and addressed the congregation, particularly the men — “men and brethren”.
 Remember that the Word of the Lord comes to the Church (feminine) through the Ministry of Christ (masculine).
 Read 1 Cor.14:34-36.
-Peter brought up several prophecies of King David and expounded on them (Psa.41:9; 69:25; 109:8).
-He then proceeded to bring about the fulfillment of Psalm 109:8.
-That's Peter, always quick to jump ahead of situation.
-Surely the number 12 had always been Israel's number of good governance.
-There were more than a hundred disciples of Christ but Peter offered his criteria for the one who would be most suited to take the place of the dead bishopric, Judas Iscariot.
-Together with the other Apostles (and certainly the other disciples were not involved as they were not Apostles), Peter then narrowed down to two candidates − Barsabas and Matthias.
-Either one could be "an apostle" numbered with the eleven.
-That's the dilemma.
+Peter brought up several prophecies of King David and expounded them (Psa.41:9; 69:25; 109:8).
+He then proceeded to bring about the fulfillment of Psalm 109:8: “...let another take his office”.
+Peter was always quick to jump ahead of any situation.
+The number 12 had always been Israel’s number of good governance.
+There were more than a hundred disciples of Christ but Peter offered his criteria for the one who would be most suitable to take the place of the dead bishopric, Judas Iscariot.
+Peter, together with the other Apostles (certainly the other disciples were not involved as they were not Apostles), narrowed down to two candidates — Barsabas and Matthias.
+Either one could be “an apostle” numbered with the eleven.
+That was the dilemma.
 So, sincere prayer was offered to the Lord before the Apostles cast their votes.
-(It is unlikely that all the other disciples cast their vote in the matter.)
-Matthias was chosen and was numbered with the eleven Apostles.
+(It is unlikely that all the other disciples had cast any vote in the matter.)
+Matthias was chosen and he was numbered with the eleven Apostles.

 The Outpouring of the Holy Spirit